theLadEli/my-full-stack-journey/Python/ReadMe.md

 A user input is always received as a string input, even if you just input a number.
 This means if you're checking if the input is the value of a number, you'll get false.
 As the number is an integer, and the input is a string.

+To convert from an integer to a string, check out this section [#converting-values](here)

 ### Indentation
 In Python indentation is necessary.
 For example, if I had an if statement like this:
 ```py